GreyKeenan/dukesup/index.md

 Discard
 --------------------------------------------------

-To end your turn, you must discard.
+You must discard to end your turn.
 Cards are discarded face-down to your own discard pile.

 You have four options when discarding: